 Figure 3 shows contour plots of the hourly averages of the size distributions measured with the MPSS and Partector Pro.
-For this representation, the size distributions measured with the MPSS have been limited to the size range from 10 nm to 300 nm in order to match the size range of the Partector Pro.
-The contour plots for both devices show very similar patterns, although

-- 210 the contours of the MPSS data appear sharper than the ones of the Partector Pro.
-This is caused by the different size resolutions of the two devices, i.e. 95 channels (MPSS) vs. 8 channels (Partector Pro) in the displayed size range.
-The highest concentrations are most of the time observed in the size range below 50 nm, which is in good agreement with the results of the long-term measurements at this station (Asbach, Kuhlbusch, Quass, & Kaminski, 2020) and mainly caused by the nearby traffic sources.
-Only in few cases, the size distribution is shifted towards larger particle sizes.
-A prominent example can be - 215 seen in Figure 3 on 29th April around noon, which also coincides with a high total number concentration.
+For this representation, the size distributions measured with the MPSS have been limited to the size range from 10 to 300 nm in order to match the size range of the Partector Pro.
+The contour plots for both devices show very similar patterns, although the contours of the MPSS data appear sharper than the ones of the Partector Pro.
+This is caused by the different size resolutions of the two devices, i.e., 95 channels (MPSS) vs. 8 channels (Partector Pro) in the displayed size range.
+The highest concentrations are most of the time observed in the size range below 50 nm, which is in good agreement with the results of the long-term measurements at this station (Asbach et al., 2020) and mainly caused by the nearby traffic sources.
+Only in few cases is the size distribution shifted towards larger particle sizes.
+A prominent example can be seen in Fig. 3 on 29 April around noon, which also coincides with a high total number concentration.
 This singular event was likely caused by observed barbecue activities on the adjacent sports field.